liquibase/liquibase-test-harness/README.extensions.md

     <dependencies>
         <dependency>
             <groupId>org.liquibase</groupId>
-            <artifactId>liquibase-sdk</artifactId>
+            <artifactId>liquibase-test-harness</artifactId>
             <version>1.0-SNAPSHOT</version>
             <scope>test</scope>
         </dependency>
     </dependencies>
 ```
-You will need to `git clone https://github.com/liquibase/liquibase-test-harness.git` and then run `mvn install -DskipTests` to install the liquibase-sdk in your `~/.m2/repository`.
+You will need to `git clone https://github.com/liquibase/liquibase-test-harness.git` and then run `mvn install -DskipTests` to install the liquibase-test-harness in your `~/.m2/repository`.

 #### Configuring your connections

-Add a liquibase.sdk.test.yml file to your `src/test/resources` file.
+Add a harness-config.yml file to your `src/test/resources` file.
 This file should contain the connection information for all the databases you want your extension to be tested against.

-See [src/test/resources/liquibase.sdk.test.yml] as an example.
+See [src/test/resources/harness-config.yml] as an example.

 #### Setting up your databases